Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Methods

 \subsection{Model training and data}

 Within the main text, we refer to four different models that are described in this section.
-Except for technical modifications to handle individual timesteps per site, which we described in the previous section, we use \texttt{MatterGen}~\cite{zeni_generative_2025} as the underlying diffusion model.
-We also keep the original training and sampling parameters, only adjusting the signal-to-noise ratio in the Langevin dynamics of the sampling process from 0.4 to 0.2 (see SI section~\ref{sssec:SI-SNR-impact}).
+As mentioned before, we leverage the \texttt{MatterGen} architecture (more details in~\cite{zeni_generative_2025}) as the underlying diffusion model in this work and modify it to handle individual timesteps per site.
+We also keep the original training and sampling parameters, only adjusting the signal-to-noise ratio in the Langevin dynamics of the sampling process from 0.4 to 0.2 (see SI Fig.~S11).
 We refer the interested reader for further details on the curation of the training set and the underlying model architecture to the corresponding reference~\cite{zeni_generative_2025}.
 The different models and their differences are briefly listed below: \begin{enumerate} \item \texttt{MatterGen}: the baseline model from Ref.~\cite{zeni_generative_2025}, originally trained to denoise the positions, lattice and atomic types, even though the lattice and atomic types are fixed for the denoising in our inpainting application. \item \texttt{pos-only}: a newly trained model to only denoise the positions. \item \texttt{pos-only-RePaint}: the previous newly trained \texttt{pos-only} model, but evaluated in combination with the \texttt{RePaint} algorithm~\cite{lugmayr_repaint_2022}. \item \texttt{pos-only-TD}: newly trained with different noise levels per structure, following the concept of \texttt{TD-Paint}~\cite{mayet_td-paint_2024}.
 In this case, we adjust and extend the \texttt{MatterGen} source code to be compatible with the definition of noise levels per site instead of a single noise level per structure, which is then expanded for each site in a structure. \end{enumerate} To showcase the performance of our approach, we test the success rate of reconstructing unknown hydrogen positions on the structures containing hydrogen from the MC3D database~\cite{huber_mc3d_2025}.
+The MC3D database was chosen as it is focusing on, and starting from, experimentally known compounds.
+Therefore, the issue of unknown hydrogen positions is of high practical relevance in order to extend the coverage of the database.
 We distinguish two groups of datasets throughout this work:

 \begin{enumerate} \item \texttt{EXP} and \texttt{DFT}: These are the initial experimental structures that form the foundation of MC3D and their DFT-relaxed counterparts, respectively.
 EXP contains 915 and DFT 862 structures, respectively.
 The \texttt{EXP} dataset is slightly larger as it also contains the structures for which the DFT calculations failed when constructing MC3D. \item \texttt{DFT+MLIP} and \texttt{EXP+MLIP} The same datasets as before, but where each structure is further relaxed using the \texttt{NequIP} MLIP (only the positions, the unit cell is kept unchanged throughout this work).
 These datasets are used in the manuscript to assess whether our approach is generally suitable to predict the correct starting point that would relax to the same configuration (even if the outcome of the diffusion model might differ from the original reference).
 This aspect is particularly important for the construction of DFT curated databases, where one is mainly interested in getting the same configuration after structural optimization. \end{enumerate}